heysep/sepehr.github.io/_posts/2015-12-14-polymorphic-association-with-a-join-model.md

 ---
 For our final project at The Iron Yard Academy our team has been building an app called abstract. abstract is a space for creatives to communicate with other likeminded individuals by showcasing their creative concepts.

-Unlike communities like Behance and Dribbble which showcase completed works, abstract is a space where you can develop concepts as you work through the creative process while gathering feedback.

 One of the features we wanted to have is tagging.

 ## Here are the User Stories: